JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api.md

 ```

 Sample implementation of provider.
-Goal is to provide types for filed references assigned in setUp method if containing class is PHPUnit one.
+The goal is to provide types for filed references assigned in `setUp` method if containing class is PHPUnit one.
-Since during 'getType' call it's impossible to access indices, we will encode all needed information and use it in 'complete' method where indices access is allowed.
+Since during `getType` call it's impossible to access indices, we will encode all needed information and use it in 'complete' method where index access is allowed.

 ```java
 import com.intellij.openapi.project.Project;